Learn How To Make A Beautiful Quilled Wreath Ornament for Christmas – using the Paper Quilling Marquis fold technique

 -Sufjan Stevens, Put the Lights on the Tree

-When you think of Christmas decor, the list always includes a tree, mistletoe and a bright green wreath on the door!
-Yet, the wreath does get overshadowed by the tree a little, which is why today’s craft is exclusively dedicated to it – with a Paper Quilled Wreath Craft!
+When you think of Christmas, the list always includes a Christmas tree, mistletoe, and a bright green wreath on the door!
+Yet, the wreath does get overshadowed by the tree a little, which is why today’s craft is exclusively dedicated to it – with a Paper Quilled Wreath Ornament!

 The hanging of a Christmas wreath is a custom that has been around for ages, and it may have originally started as an advent wreath, which people used to count down the days to Christmas.
 It is traditionally made of evergreens, to denote everlasting life, and the circular shape is said to indicate God, who has no end or beginning.
 Of course, the wreath has changed how it looks down the ages, and many homes today hang wreaths made of various materials, and there are some pretty DIY wreaths out there!
 We’re sure our cute little paper quilled wreath will be one among them – so let’s check out the tutorial!